 As I have noted in the initial essay in this series on dream interpretation (Bergquist, 2022), a dream can serve many functions-sometimes several functions at the same time.
 It might fulfill a forbidden desire, help to resolve a longstanding conflict in our life or just provide us with some late-night entertainment.
-One of the potentially most important (adaptive) but quite controversial function of a dream is to alert the dreamer to some issue that they might not want to confront during their waking life.
+Potentially one of the most important (adaptive) but quite controversial functions of a dream is to alert the dreamer to some issue that they might not want to confront during their waking life.